-All USDA foods for CSFP are initially delivered to the Food Distribution warehouse in Butner, NC.
-The CSFP office determines which participants will be provided food, and places an order to the warehouse.
+All USDA foods for CSFP are initially delivered to the Food Distribution warehouse in Butner and Salisbury NC.
+The CSFP office determines which participants will be provided food and places an order to the warehouse.
 Orders are shipped to the CSFP warehouse once per month.

-The USDA foods distributed include, such as, but not limited to: peanut butter, juices, cheese, dairy products, cereals, fruits, and vegetables.
+The USDA foods distributed include foods such as, but not limited to peanut butter, juices, cheese, dairy products, cereals, fruits, and vegetables.
 These foods are provided in package sizes that are suitable for household use.
 The CSFP food package is intended as a household's supplemental food source, which is received monthly.

-Upon delivery of product by NCDA&CS to Halifax, Madison and Northampton County, These Counties are required to verify (1) the product being delivered; (2) the quantity being delivered; and (3) the condition of the product.
+Upon delivery of product by NCDA&CS to the contracted CSFP agencies, these agencies are required to verify (1) the product being delivered; (2) the quantity being delivered; and (3) the condition of the product.
 The recipient should sign the shipping invoice.
 In the event anything is questionable, products or portions thereof should be rejected or conditionally accepted.
 Each exception should be noted on the actual delivery invoice and signed by both the receiving party and the NCDA&CS truck driver.
-Each County retains copies of the shipping invoice.
+Each agency retains copies of the shipping invoices.